Peter-obi/Video_summarization_mlx/README.md

 ```
 python main.py --input_path "/path/to/your/video" --title "My Video Title"
 ```
-Remember the longer the longer the video, the more time it might take to summarize.
+Remember the longer the video, the more time it might take to summarize.
 If you have any suggested changes, submit a pull request and we can adjust as appropriate.